MrPigss/DecoRouter/README.md

 In starlette you first declare different functions and then at the end of the file you map the path, allowed HTTP methods and endpoint function together.
 [![starlette Screen Shot][starlette-screenshot]](./images/Starlette.png)

-This makes it easy to make mistakes as there is not way to immediatly know wich endoint corresponds to a certain function, unless you go look in the routes at the end of the file.
+This makes it easy to make mistakes as there is no way to immediately know which endoint corresponds to a certain function, unless you check the routes at the end of the file.
 They might not even be declared in that file at all.

 <p align="right">(<a href="#top">back to top</a>)</p>